-If you make it known that you’re interested in baby items your friends and family are no longer using, it’s possible to get big ticket items without paying.
-You’d also be surprised that many of these items are still in great condition or barely used as children outgrow clothes and gear quickly.
-Julie Smeltzer of Fab Working Mom Life suggests Facebook Marketplace:
+If you make it known that you’re interested in baby items your friends and family don’t use anymore, it’s possible to get big-ticket items without paying.
+You’d also be surprised that many of these items are still in great condition, or barely used, as children outgrow things quickly.

 Look for Free Items

 Whitney Bonds got a free supply of diapers by utilizing diaper donations.
-“My church partners with an organization where they donate diapers, so we have been VERY blessed where we have not had to pay for diapers for quite a while.”
+“My church partners with an organization where they donate diapers, so we have been VERY blessed where we have not had to pay for diapers for quite a while,” said Bonds.

-In terms of initiatives, consider Freecycle, a grassroots initiative where people give and receive items for free.
+In terms of resources, Elle Martinez from Couple Money suggests using Freecycle, a grassroots initiative where people give and receive items for free.

 EXPERT: Elle Martinez – Couple Money

 “Besides tapping into options like Facebook Marketplace, OfferUp, and Craigslist, I would also suggest parents may want to check out a local Freecycle or Buy Nothing group.
 With money saved, you could redirect that money for some of the bigger-ticket items that you’re willing to spend more money on or stash it away into family savings.”

 Some people would prefer to buy new items for their baby, and there’s nothing wrong with that.

 Carly Campbell gives us insight into her saving strategy when buying new clothes.
 “I LOVE the clearance section of the Old Navy website.
 It’s especially great to stock up for next year at the END of the season this year—you can save 60% or more on winter coats or swimsuits… as long as you don’t mind storing them for 6 months.”